-In our opinion the financial statements give a true and fair view of the financial position of LSP Life Sciences Fund N.V. as at 31 December 2016, and of its result for 2016 in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the requirements set with regard to the financial statements by or pursuant to the Wet op het financieel toezicht (Wft, Act on Financial Supervision).
+In our opinion the accompanying financial statements give a true and fair view of the financial position of LSP Life Sciences Fund N.V. as at 31 December 2017 and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.